bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 <blockquote><div>Stay hungry.
 Stay foolish.
 Never let go of your appetite to go after new ideas, new experiences, and new adventures.</div><footer>Steve Jobs</footer></blockquote>

 I would only add to that – stay curious.

+## I know you like making homemade pasta.
+Do you still do it?

+Yes, of course! **I recently made my own prawn tagliatelle**.
+It takes some time to do it properly.
+Recently I started thinking if it's worth it.
+I even bought the same type of durum pasta from the store to make sure there was a difference.
+There was.
+A LOT.

+My passion for homemade pasta started from the cooking classes I took with my girlfriend.
+We were looking for new hobbies and we decided to try it.
+It inspired us to try to prepare some food from around the world.
+We enjoy not only the better taste but the whole experience.
+It's a great way to spend time preparing meals together.